insanum/gcalcli/docs/README.md

 me and use nothing that is common I highly recommend the [dunst](https://github.com/knopwob/dunst) dmenu'ish notification daemon.

+Note that each time you run this you will get a reminder if you're still inside the event duration.
+Also note that due to time slip between machines, gcalcli will give you a ~5 minute margin of error.
+Plan your cron jobs accordingly.

 #### Agenda On Your Root Desktop

 Put your agenda on your desktop using